Day 1

 "It's normal to sit down with a few negative feelings about beginning your work.
 It's how you handle those feelings that matters."

 To avoid distracion, your location, situation and mental preparation should be ready.
 Choose a less distracting place if you are not comfortable in your current location.
 Do meditation (Barbara Oakley suggests reaing Buddha in Blue Jeans by Tai Sheridan).
 Also another important thing is to reframe your focus.
+"One student, for example, is able to get himself up at four thirty each weekday morning, not by thinking about how tired he is when he wakes but about how good breakfast will be."

 Self experimentation helps you to try something on yourself personally, so you will be more aware of what should be the next stage for your own benefit.

 Also making a daily and weekly planning would cause you to focus on specific objects instead of not being sure what to do.
+"Writing the list before you go to sleep enlists your zombies to help you accomplish the items on the list the next day."

 I liked this phrase "Freedom of a schedule."
 Maybe it doesn't look like too independent, but in fact it is.
 When you plan your day and know when to do what, you will feel completely free and satisfied in the rest of the day after you complete your tasks and you can use this free time to do as you wish.
 But when you don't make schedules, you don't know if it's ever enough and the feeling of satisfaction comes too late , at that moment you are already exhausted and demotivated for a new day with lots of hard work again.
+"It's important to transform distant deadlines into daily ones."

 Day 6